 Native across the Pacific Northwest and Northern California, the stunning blue flowers of camas historically lit up prairies, marshes, and oak savannahs in the spring.
 When grown from seed, camas can take several years to grow into a large enough plant for flowers to appear.
 Bulbs jumpstart that process and can be combined with seed to create large areas that eventually become more and more filled with this spectacular species.

-Camas once dominated open clearings maintained by native people who carefully burned large grasslands to maintain optimal growing conditions.
+Camas once dominated open clearings maintained by incredible native people who carefully tended large grasslands to maintain optimal growing conditions, in ways that we now only barely can comprehend.
 Historically bulbs were dug in the fall and pit roasted to breakdown the inulin into simpler sweet caramelized sugars providing a staple food for the Nez Perce, Cree, Blackfoot, Coastal Salish, Lummi, and other native peoples, as well as source of food for the Lewis and Clark expedition.

 Camas is lily-like in appearance with grassy leaves.
 Common camas typically grows up to a foot and a half tall and prefers loose, fertile soils.

-Please note: We ship bulbs from October into December or while supplies last.
+Please note: We ship bulbs from mid-October into December or while supplies last.
 Your bulbs should ideally be planted immediately, or stored in your refrigerator for planting later in the winter.